dirckvdende/dirckvdende.github.io/collections/_posts/2025-11-20-solutions-5-algorithm-problems-for-a-brain-workout.md

     \end{aligned}}
 $$

-The only problem that can be reasonably solved without programming.
+This the only problem that can be reasonably solved without programming.
 It is possible to reason what the weights of all of the fruits are as follows:

 1. Using the third and last equation, we can reason that one lemon weighs the same as two blueberries, since the rest of the equation on the left and right is the same.
 2. We can similarly determine that a lemon weighs 1 kg more than a blueberry, using the first two equations.